Blog

 The Imperial system evolved over hundreds of years, with different groups of people comparing weights with each other.
 Because some groups tended to trade between themselves, sometimes the meanings of weights changed between groups.
 In 1850 in England, there were three different ounces: troy ounces for measuring precious metals, apothecary ounces for measuring chemicals, and avoirdupois ounces for measuring everything else.

 Currently, there are three countries in the world that don’t use the metric system.
 They are Liberia, Burma, and the United States of America.
 The United States uses a system called American Customary, which uses avoirdupois ounces and pounds to measure weights.
 However, some of the larger measurements are different to Imperial.
-For example, a US ton is 2000 ounces and an Imperial ton is 2240 ounces.
-A metric tonne is 1000 kg, which is about 2205 ounces
+For example, a US ton is 2000 ounces and an Imperial ton is 2240 pounds.
+A metric tonne is 1000 kg, which is about 2205 pounds

 The main reason for using the metric system is that converting between units is easy.
 But the metric system also allows everyone to compare measurements without getting confused.
 A metre in France is the same as a metre in Australia, and the same with kilograms, and litres.
 But there are even some metric units that change from country to country.
 For example, in many countries, including New Zealand, a tablespoon is 15 mL, but in Australia it is 20 mL.
 Even some terms for numbers can have different meanings.
 A dozen usually means 12, but a baker’s dozen is 13!